AI-Powered Forms for Medicine, Taxes, & More

 Designers

-Our objective was to build a creative, enjoyable, and valuable solution for optimizing a resource-intensive business function using Cloud Run, Cloud Functions, and Workflows.
+Build a creative, enjoyable, and valuable solution for optimizing a resource-intensive business.
+Use Cloud Run, Cloud Functions, and Workflows.

-We built a serverless web application, reimagining the workflow of filling out multi-input forms through AI-powered speech recognition.
+We built a serverless web application, reimagining the workflow of multi-input forms.

 Mockups